 The Writing Center’s peer tutors can help you with a multitude of writing projects: course essays, class presentations, cover letters, personal statements, scholarship essays, artist statements, creative writing, resumes, and so much more.
 We can also help at any stage in your writing process: from initial brainstorming and research to the organization of your ideas and final revisions.

 Currently, we're offering limited, socially distanced, masks required, face-to-face appointments in our Wilson Hall location.
 The majority of our appointments are held online through our online scheduler and group appointments will be held using Microsoft Teams.
 You will be expected to bring your writing to share with your tutor or be ready to brainstorm.

 Yes.
 Due to the COVID-19 pandemic, we are unable to take walk-in appointments.
 Please use our online appointment scheduler (WCOnline) to make an appointment with a tutor on either our face-to-face schedule or our online schedule.
 If you need help making an appointment using our scheduler, please call us at (406) 994-5315 or email us at [email protected].

 Bring any writing you have so far, whether it’s scribbled notes, a rough draft, or a sixth draft.
 If you don’t have any writing yet, that’s okay.
 You can still bring your assignment sheet or prompt, any notes you’ve taken, and relevant course information that will help your tutor to understand the prompt and your ideas so far.
 Also, bring any feedback you’ve received so far.

 When it is time to start your online consultation, click on your appointment and then click the red text that says, “Start or Join Online Consultation.”
 This will take you to your online appointment where you can chat with a tutor and upload or copy and paste your writing.
-See our Online Tutoring Guide for more detailed instructions.
+Please see our video tutorial on making and joining online sessions above.